riscv/docs-dev-guide/README.md

 While Pandoc does a reasonably good job, there are always documentation nits that must be addressed.

 ## If you want to make use of change bars

+The current procedure for changebars is, aditedly, a bit fiddly, but the convenience value of changebars that show up in a pdf can make them worth the effort.

 To support changebars, the following has been added to the YAML stylesheet: